dw-bws/handbook-citizen-science/pages/howto_md.md

 ###### Fig. 10: Enter images folder

-After you entered the folder, you can upload new images by dragging them from the Windows Explorer into the directory listing
+After you entered the folder, you can upload new images by dragging them from the Windows Explorer into the directory listing.
-When the image has been uploaded to the folder, it has to be commited by clicking at the button **“Commit changes”**
+When the image (e.g. sos2.jpg) has been uploaded to the folder, it has to be commited by clicking at the button **“Commit changes”**

 <img src="../images/howto_fig11.jpg" alt="upload images" class="inline" width="700"/>